El Salvador army rules out coup in election result dispute

 "They know very well we've defeated them," Quijano told his supporters on Sunday.
 "Our armed forces are keeping an eye on this fraud.
 They can't play with the desires of the people, nor can they upend the foundations of our democracy.
 They can't steal the legitimate triumph from my nation."

-But on Wednesday, Defence Minister General David Munguia ruled out the prospect of military intervention, saying the army would abide by the result, irrespective of the winner.
+But on Wednesday, Defense Minister General David Munguia ruled out the prospect of military intervention, saying the army would abide by the result, irrespective of the winner.

 "We promise to wholeheartedly respect the sovereign decision of El Salvador, expressed in the polling booths," Munguia said.
 "In no way, at least on behalf of the armed forces, is a coup being plotted or any other conspiracy."